MobilePayDev/MobilePayDev.github.io/docs/payments-refunds/create-payments.md

 ## Cancel Payment By Idempotency Key

 You can also cancel payment by sending us the same idempotency key that you've used in the create payment request.
 Use this endpoint when the outcome of create payment request is unknown (e.g. network/server error occured and you didn't get a response).
+It allows to cancel only those payments that are in `initiated` state.
+For all other scenarios, please use the [endpoint above](#cancel-payment).
 After successful cancellation, you can create a new payment again.

 ```bash title="Capture payment"